Survey in Characterizing Semantic Change: Lexical Semantic Change

-Research in this field also delves into ongoing \ac{lsc} methodological issues.
-These issues involve the challenges of characterizing semantic shifts.
-As pointed out in \citet{Hengchen2021ChallengesFC}, there are few studies that detail the nature of these changes, mainly because it is difficult to model meaning from textual data.
-It further concludes that no particular measures for quantifying category change exist and that a consensus on taxonomy for classifying types of change is required.
+Research in this field also delves into methodological issues, including the challenges of characterizing semantic shifts.
+As pointed out by \citet{Hengchen2021ChallengesFC}, few studies detail the nature of these changes, mainly because it is difficult to model meaning from textual data.
+The paper further concludes that no particular measures for quantifying category change exist and that a consensus on a taxonomy for classifying types of change is required.

 In the work of \citet{Montanelli2023ASO}, the authors review methodologies based on contextualized word embeddings.
-They categorize methodologies for training contextualized embeddings based on how they represent meaning, how the time information is presented to the learning model, and what kind of learning procedure is performed (unsupervised or supervised).
+They categorize methodologies for training contextualized embeddings based on how they represent meaning, how time information is presented to the model, and what kind of learning procedure is performed.
 In this paper, the authors also discuss the importance of characterization:

 \begin{quote} ``Most of the literature papers do not investigate the nature of the detected shifts, meaning that they do not classify the semantic shifts according to the existing linguistic theory (e.g., amelioration, pejoration, broadening, narrowing, metaphorisation, and metonymisation) [...].
 These studies could be crucial to detect ``laws'' of semantic shift that describe the condition under which the meanings of words are prone to change. [...]'' \end{quote}